manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 ### Procfile

-In our Procfile we have to define the `worker` line to start the Sidekiq server on a Heroku Worker.
+In our Procfile we have to define the `worker` line to start the Sidekiq server on a Heroku worker dyno.

 ``` bash Procfile
 web: bundle exec unicorn -p $PORT -c ./config/unicorn.rb